lachlan-00/rhythmbox-ampache-fm/README.md

 Now that the python ampache library is stable we are ready to release.
 Please enjoy breaking those last.fm chains!

+There is an option to sync your cache file with Ampache in the plugin preferences page.

 ## INSTALL

 To install from the terminal using make: